 References

-Approved methods of the American association of cereal chemists, 2000, American Association of Cereal Chemists.
+Approved methods of the American Association of cereal chemists, 2000, American Association of Cereal Chemists.

 Amemiya J.I., Menjivar J.A., 1992, Comparison of small and large deformation measurements to characterize the rheology of wheat flour doughs, Journal of Food Engineering, 16, 91–108.